wooorm/parse-latin/Readme.md

 ## Syntax Tree Format

+**Note!** The easiest way to see **how parse-latin tokenizes and parses**, is by using the [online parser demo](https://wooorm.github.io/parse-latin), which shows the syntax tree corresponding to the typed code.

+---

-Basically, parse-latin splits text into white space, word, and punctuation tokens. parse-latin start out with a pretty easy definition, one that most other tokenisers use:
+Basically, parse-latin splits text into white space, word, and punctuation tokens. parse-latin start out with a pretty easy definition, one that most other tokenizers use:

 - A “word” is one or more letter or number characters;
 - A “white space” is one or more white space characters;